 Before Intravenous Anesthesia

-If you take routine oral medications, please check with Dr. Colón prior to your surgical date for instructions.
+- If you take routine oral medications, please check with Drs Colón, Dozier and Barnett prior to your surgical date for instructions.
 We want to help you with which of your routine medications to take prior to surgery.

 - Do not operate machinery of any kind and do not drive an automobile for 24 hours following the anesthesia experience.